 Ph.D.
 University of Massachusetts Amherst, 2010 (w/ Don Towsley)

-The Socio-monetary Incentives of Online Social Network Malware Campaigns, (accepted at COSN 2014) [please contact me for a preprint].
+The Socio-monetary Incentives of Online Social Network Malware Campaigns, accepted at the ACM Conference on Online Social Networks (COSN'14), 2014 [pdf].

 Revisit Behavior in Social Media: The Phoenix-R Model and Discoveries, (accetped at ECML/PKDD 2014) [arXiv:1405.1459].